Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Results

-Finally, we calculate the income elasticity of VOT to examine the LLM's sensitivity to travel purposes and income using a quantitative metric, and compare the results with humans.
-The income elasticity of VOT across all choice settings are presented in \Cref{fig:elas_varset}.
+Finally, we calculate the income elasticity of VOT under different choice settings, where the results are presented in \Cref{fig:elas_varset}.
 We observe that all income elasticities of the LLM's VOT are below 0.3, a level significantly lower than that observed in human travelers \citep{meta2009}.
-This suggests that the LLM's behavior is less sensitive to changes in income than humans.
+This suggests that the GPT-4o's behavior is less sensitive to changes in income than humans.
 Moreover, the elasticities for all travel purposes are notably close, which stands in sharp contrast with the varied elasticities of humans for business travel, commuting, and other travel purposes.
-This indicates that, compared to humans, the LLM consistently exhibits less behavioral variation across different travel purposes.
-Meanwhile, the elasticities across all choice settings are similar, which reveals the robustness of the LLM's responses to contextual travel factors when the choice setting changes.
+This indicates that, while being consistent in value, GPT-4o exhibits less income elasticity compared to humans across different travel purposes, suggesting that GPT-4o has less behavioral sensitivity compared to its human counterpart.
+Since this characteristic is not observed in all LLMs, it may indicate that model-specific validation and behavioral alignment is necessary before an LLM is utilized for downstream applications.

-In summary, the LLM exhibits a consistent behavior pattern across all estimations.
-We clearly observe the LLM's differentiation of travel purposes and multiple socio-demographic aspects.
-Furthermore, the LLM demonstrates significant sensitivity to choice settings, with the trade-off ratios between time and monetary costs positively impacting the estimated VOT.
-Overall, the behavior of the LLM shares clear similarities with human travelers, as both are influenced by travel purpose, socio-demographic factors, and specific choice context.
-However, the LLM's behavior tends to be more fixed, exhibiting less context sensitivity than human behavior.
+In summary, this section provides additional insights in GPT-4o's behavioral fidelity.
+The model demonstrates high internal stability, maintaining consistent preference structures across varied choice packages.
+At the same time, issues of lower income elasticity also persist across packages.
+This implies that calibration is essential regardless of choice package design to have the model accurately reflect the magnitude of human economic trade-offs.